Products

 How to Apply Online

-You can apply to the dental schools participating in the American Dental Education Association (ADEA) Associated American Dental Schools Application Service (AADSAS) online on the American ADEA website here.
+You can apply to the ADEA AADSAS online on the American ADEA website here.

 Key Application Dates

-The application cycle typically opens on or around June 1, and the application deadline is around February 1.
-It’s important to note that the ADEA does not make admissions decisions; it is just a centralized application service.
-Each individual school will have its own admissions committee.
+The application cycle typically opens on or around June 1; the deadline is around February 1.
+It’s important to note that the ADEA doesn’t make admissions decisions; it’s just a centralized application service.
+Each school will have its own admissions committee.

 Step-by-Step Application Process

-Here are the application steps you will take:
+Here are the application steps you must take:

-1. Submit your ADEA AADSAS application online and designate the dental schools to which you want to send it.
+1. Submit your ADEA AADSAS application online and designate the dental schools you want to send it to.

 2. Send all of your official transcripts to this address: